Symbology for elliptic multiple polylogarithms and the symbol prime: Discussion and Outlook

 In this paper, we have investigated various techniques for manipulating and simplifying the symbol of Feynman integrals that evaluate to elliptic multiple polylogarithms.
-In particular, we study identities between the elliptic symbol letters $\Omega^{(i)}$.
+In particular, we studied identities between the elliptic symbol letters $\Omega^{(i)}$.

 In contrast to ordinary multiple polylogarithms, the length of an elliptic multiple polylogarithm is not necessarily equal to its weight.
 A symbol letter $\Omega^{(i)}$, whose length is by definition one, can have weight $i\neq 1$.
 Identities for $\Omega^{(0)}$ follow from the well-known group law on the elliptic curve.
 Moreover, we found that various identities for $\Omega^{(1)}$ can be derived from Abel's theorem, which generalize the identity $\log(a)+\log(b)=\log(ab)$ in the polylogarithmic case.
 The higher-weight letters $\Omega^{(2)}$ satisfy significantly more intricate identities, closer to those of $\Li_{2}(a)$ than those of $\log(a)$, which are harder to exploit in a direct fashion.
-We thus introduce the \emph{symbol prime} $\mathcal{S}'$ for elliptic symbol letters $\Omega^{(2)}$, which plays the same role the symbol $\mathcal{S}$ plays for $\Li_{2}(a)$.
+We have thus introduced the \emph{symbol prime} $\mathcal{S}'$ for elliptic symbol letters $\Omega^{(2)}$, which plays the same role the symbol $\mathcal{S}$ plays for $\Li_{2}(a)$.
 We also introduced a symbol prime for $\Omega^{(i>2)}$ but leave its exploration for future work.

 We studied two concrete examples at two-loop order, namely the sunrise integral in two dimensions and the ten-point double-box integral in four dimensions.
 In particular, we provided proofs for the identities between symbol letters numerically found in \cite{Kristensson:2021ani}.